WKNR: FM sports talk rival

-Rizzo's family connection to professional wrestling — his father Jack Reynolds was an announcer for multiple promotions, including the WWF (now WWE)—has influenced his on-air approach at WKNR, admitting it would be a lie if he said there wasn't "a little WWE" on his show.
+Rizzo's family connection to professional wrestling — his father Jack Reynolds was an announcer for multiple promotions, including the WWF (now WWE)—has influenced his on-air approach at WKNR, admitting it would be a lie if he said there was not "a little WWE" on his show.
 Aaron Goldhammer's antagonistic persona quickly polarized listeners, with one Plain Dealer profile labeling him "the most hated man in sports radio", a villainous role he admitted to relishing.
 Chris Fedor, who joined the station in 2002 as a third shift board operator, also polarized Really Big Show listeners with his pessimistic persona, prompting Rizzo to call him "Negative Ned" in jest.
 A Really Big Show contest where listeners called in to identify the source of a short audio clip went awry after the clip picked was unidentifiable and ended after two years with no winner; WKNR was fined $4,000 by the FCC after discrepancies emerged with the station's contest rules online and over-the-air.
 One particularly weak spot among critics was the lack of any minority on-air hosts since the 2004 dismissal of Kendall Lewis which was addressed with X's and O's with The Pros on WWGK, hosted by LeCharles Bentley and Je'Rod Cherry.
 X's and O's was ultimately moved to evenings on WKNR on July 6, 2010, adding Dustin Fox as a contributor, while Reghi and Roda were concurrently paired up in afternoons, and Brinda and Fedor paired in evenings.